 If your genealogy goal is to write your family history, start with an outline and then break it down into chapters or sections.
 Or, how about a blog post per week?
 Choose something that is realistic for you based on what you want to accomplish, how much time you have, skill level and interest.

 Believe it or not, sometimes the best thing you can do to achieve your genealogy goal is to set a limit on how much time you spend doing each task.
 It’s all too easy to binge research, especially when it’s going well, but by establishing a time to take a break, you give yourself the chance to step back and evaluate what you’ve done so far.
 Often, we get so involved in the details that we forget about the big picture – what it is we’re trying to accomplish.

-When it’s not going well, it’s easy to get frustrated and feel ready to give up.
-By taking breaks from your research, you give yourself a chance to recharge and remember why you like doing the research and evaluate your next steps.
+When your research isn’t going well, it’s easy to get frustrated.
+Don’t give up!
+Take breaks from your research to give yourself a chance to recharge.
+Remind yourself why you like doing the research and evaluate your next steps.
 Do you need to change your approach?
-Try searching on a different website or in a different area?
-Even if it’s going well and you’re finding what you need, taking a break keeps you from burning out.
+Search on a different website or in a different area?
+Even if it’s going well and you’re finding what you need, take a break to prevent burn out.